PalladioSimulator/Palladio-Documentation-Slingshot/spds/triggers.markdown

 ### SimulationTime (SimulationStateStimulus)

 With the SimulationTime stimulus, the modeller can define a trigger that fires based on the simulation time.
-For example, one can define scenarios where the system scales up after 100 seconds of simulation time.
+For example, one can define scenarios where the system scales out after 20 seconds of simulation time.

 <details>
   <summary>Example</summary>